XHermitOne/iq_framework/README.md

 # iq_framework
-RAD Software platform for developing applications in Python using the PyQt GUI.
+RAD Software platform for developing applications in Python using the wxPython GUI.